 Delaying distributions.
 You may delay the distribution of your vested account balance.
 However, if you elect to delay the distribution of your vested account balance, there are rules that require that certain minimum distributions be made from the Plan.
-If you are a 5% owner, distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2.
-If you are not a 5% owner, distributions are required to begin not later than the April 1st following the later of the end of the year in which you reach age 70 1/2 or retire.
+If you are a 5% owner, distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2 (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949).
+If you are not a 5% owner, distributions are required to begin not later than the April 1st following the later of the end of the year in which you reach age 70 1/2 (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949) or retire.
 You should contact the Administrator if you think you may be affected by these rules.